Student Parking Registration

 Important Fall/Spring Registration Information

 Student parking registration must be completed online.
 All permits are sold on a first come, first served basis.
 PermitDirect™ will provide a printable temporary permit allowing students to park immediately.
-Permanent permits for fall 2020 will be mailed to students' campus or local address.
+Permanent permits for fall 2020 and spring 2021 will be mailed to students' campus or local address.

 Students eligible for upgrades to a base student permit, such as graduate assistants, student athletes and those with a state-issued ADA placard, must visit the Transportation Services Office to obtain their upgraded permit.
 However, registration for a base student permit needs to be completed online prior to applying for any upgrades.